philfry/check_tc4400/README.md

     nonetheless, or you're connected both with docsis 3.0 and 3.1 but the modem only uses either of them.

+- **s**,**startle**

+    Startle the modem by sending an unauthorized dummy request prior to the "real" request for data.
+Use this workaround if your modem randomly times out with check_tc4400.

 ## DESCRIPTION

 This script connects to the TC4400 webinterface and parses the connection status page.